The Tower at Carnegie Abbey.

 As Al and Kevin worked to complete their tasks, I asked them many questions and found some interesting background information I couldn’t resist to share.

-Al Archetto is a Journeyman for the Service Division of Arden Engineering Constructors and has been with Arden for over 14 years.
+Al Archetto (left) is a Journeyman for the Service Division of Arden Engineering Constructors and has been with Arden for over 14 years.
 He started in the trades profession as a Tool Maker and Hub and Die Cutter in the jewelry and electronics industries.
 Al joined the Local 51 Union for Plumbers, Pipefitters and HVAC and worked to obtain his Apprenticeship continuing on to become a Journeyman.
 Al also teaches 3rd-year boiler classes two evenings a week.

 Kevin Goyette is an Apprentice for the Service Division of Arden Engineering Constructors and started with Arden this past August.
 He attends school three evenings a week in addition working towards the required hours needed to become a Journeyman.
 Kevin is a reserve in the National Guard and served two 6-year terms as well being deployed to Afghanistan in 2012.
 Kevin started his career through Helmets to Hardhats, a national, nonprofit program that connects National Guard, Reserve, retired and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.